-UPDATE: Police at fatal shooting in Delta Township after fight over wearing mask
+UPDATE: Police release video footage of fatal shooting in Delta Township after fight over wearing mask

-UPDATE: (10:24 a.m.) – A 43-year-old Grand Ledge man is dead after being shot by a police officer following a fight at a Dimondale Quality Dairy store.
+UPDATE (3:27 p.m.)
+The Michigan State Police First District on Twitter released the video footage of the shooting that occurred today in Eaton County.

+This video has been edited by the station so as not to show the killing.
+The video will freeze and the audio will continue.
+The Michigan State Police (1st District) have the whole video on their Twitter account.

-According to the Michigan State Police, the argument began over wearing a mask inside the store.
+According to the Michigan State Police, the argument between two men began over wearing a mask inside the store.

-Police say the 43-year-old stabbed the man he was arguing with and left to a nearby neighborhood.
+The argument continued in the parking where investigators say the 43-year-old, who was not wearing a mask, stabbed a 77-year-old man he was arguing with and drove away to a nearby neighborhood.

-The stabbing victim has been treated for his injuries.
+The stabbing victim, who had been wearing a mask, has been treated for his injuries.

+The younger man drove away and was stopped later by an Eaton County Sheriff’s deputy.

-The younger man then pulled a knife on an Eaton County deputy, who then shot the man.
+The man then pulled a knife on that deputy, who then shot the man.

 The man died of his injuries.

-Note: UPDATE (12:05 p.m.): The Michigan State Police say Sean Ruis, 43, of Grand Ledge, who worked at the Michigan Department of Transportation, died this morning after being shot by a veteran Eaton County Sheriff’s deputy during a traffic stop following a stabbing at an Eaton County store.
-UPDATE: (10:24 a.m.) – A 43-year-old Grand Ledge man is dead after being shot by a sheriff’s deputy following a fight at a Dimondale Quality Dairy store.